MichaIng/DietPi-Docs/docs/user-guide_overview.md

 ## DietPi-Launcher

 Once you run `dietpi-launcher` you could see all available DietPi tools.
 It provides a quick way to run any the DietPi tools: from installing **DietPi Optimised software** to simple configure your device, from enabling services to start to backup your installation and so on.

 ![dietpi-launcher](assets/images/dietpi-launcher.jpg).

 ## Choose the software you need

 Start by selecting one or more [_DietPi Optimised Software_](../user-optimised-software) for your system.

-The list includes desktop environments, Remote Desktop, Media Systems/Players, Torrents/Downloading (Transmission, Cloud/Backup, Gaming, Social, Surveillance, Hotspots, System Stats, Hardware Projects, Stacks (LAMP/LEMP), PiHole/PiVPN, File Servers, Home Automation, Printing, and [much more...](../user-optimised-software).
+The list includes desktop environments, Remote Desktop, Media Systems/Players, Torrents/Downloading (Transmission, Cloud/Backup, Gaming, Social, Surveillance, Hotspots, System Stats, Hardware Projects, Stacks (LAMP/LEMP), Pi-hole, PiVPN, File Servers, Home Automation, Printing, and [much more...](../user-optimised-software).

 ## Supported SBC